ianpetrarca/webxr_boilerplate/README.md

 WebVR Boilerplate is a toolkit for WebVR creators to develop, build and deploy static WebVR experiences to the web.
 WebVR Boilerplate comes with a hot-reload webserver, the latest builds of [Aframe](https://github.com/aframevr/aframe/), Aframe's best community components and a Webpack build pipeline that packages your content for Firebase Hosting.
 Some other features are:

 - Cross compatibility across HTC Vive, Oculus Rift/Go, Gear VR, iOS and Android devices.
 (Tested 6.14.18)
-- Spatial Audio, Shadows, Physics and Environment code examples
+- Spatial Audio, Shadows, Controllers, Teleport, Physics and Environment code examples
 - Local development server that can be viewed on external devices in realtime (helpful for debugging on iOS/Android)
 - Dependencies loaded through Webpack modules